mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 statically linked stuff and those, that don't load files from the `share` directory) expect to live in `/jb/usr`.

-There are three mutually exclusive ways, how this bundle can be used:
+There are three mutually exclusive ways how this bundle can be used:

 1. Just pick out the binaries (and libraries) you need and copy them to `/jb/usr`.
 Don't use my vim and zsh builds.
 Safe, simple and reasonably sound. 